Baby Cruising? Try These 5 Exercises!

 - Offer a push toy like a toy shopping cart that you can place toys or objects in to add weight to.
 This helps control momentum.

 - Set up a kiddie chair or bench 3-5 ft away from a motivating toy on a raised surface such as a couch (you can also use a bench, a low table, a sibling, a favorite parent… whatever works).
 Help your child stand up and then take steps toward the couch to get to the toy!
-You might start holding two hands, then progress to holding just one hand, then the back of their wrist, then maybe just their pinky for security, and then before you know it, they’re taking independent steps!
+You might start holding two hands, then progress to holding just one hand, then the back of their wrist, then maybe just their pinky for security, and then before you know it, they’ve gone from baby cruising to taking independent steps!

 Special Considerations: Shoes